sylvaing/shelly-pool-pump/README.md

 * customize duration with coefficient of duration
 * choose manually to select Force On or off filtration or choose to use the "IA" :-) of script to manage your pump with Auto mode.

+## Configuration of HA:

+* you must have
+    * sun integration in your ha to provide sun.next_noon
+    * temperature sensor of your water.
+I use DS18b20 with an shelly on for me, but you can use what you want
+    * external temperature sensor in order to detect risk of water freeze

+* add an automation:
+I publish my file pool_pump.yaml for use with package or rewrite automation as you want.
+You mus have an automation which published all necessary temp sensors and sun.next_noon

 ## Connect shelly to your filtration pump system

 The shelly hardware (for me shelly 1 plus) mus replace your hardware clock in your electic panel.